What is cholesterol?

 Cholesterol's health and healing properties

-- Healing of injuries, inflammation (17), infections, toxins.
+- Healing of injuries, reducing inflammation (17), and healing infections.
+Clearing many toxins.

 - Immune system.
 Protection from infections.
 (6, 7, 8, 17, 18, 19, 20) Cholesterol is almost completely absent among prokaryotes (bacteria), and therefor acts as an antibiotic.
 For example, a traditional remedy for tuberculosis (TB) and many other serious bacterial and viral infections is a mixture of cream and raw egg yolk, a rich source of cholesterol and saturated animal fats.

 - Babies and children.
-A quarter of the cholesterol in a healthy body is found in the brain.
+A quarter of the cholesterol in a healthy young body is found in the brain.
 Every cell in the brain and nervous system needs plenty of cholesterol, and if cholesterol is restricted the effects are catastrophic.
-The brain and eyes of a foetus will not develop properly.
+The brain and eyes of a foetus will not develop properly without sufficient cholesterol.

 Human breast milk is rich in cholesterol, and again the brain, eyes and developing nervous system of infants need it.
 A three decade study of 3,500 young adults in Brazil not only confirmed the short-term benefits of breastfeeding, but also confirmed the long-term consequences for human populations, showing that breastfed babies are more likely to turn into more intelligent (4 IQ points), well-educated and higher-earning adults.
 (23)